From Operator to CEO in 6 Weeks at $72K: The Forced Role Transition That Unstuck Revenue

 With decision protocols documented, Week 3 focused on delegating actual client delivery.

-The leadership exit strategy pattern showed the method.
-Don’t gradually reduce involvement.
-Force complete exit.
-Team rises to fill the gap.
+The leadership exit strategy pattern showed the method: don’t gradually reduce involvement—force a complete exit so the team rises to fill the gap.

 Reviewed all current client work (12 active clients).